broadinstitute/exome-results-browsers/src/browsers/schema/content/terms.md

 ## Citations in publications

-We request that any use of data from the SCHEMA 2.0 browser cite the consortium's paper: {TK: TODO - to be added}, and that any online resources that include the data set provide a link to this browser.
+We request that any use of data from the SCHEMA 2.0 browser cite the consortium's paper when it is published, and that any online resources that include the data set provide a link to this browser.

 Use of data from the SCHEMA 1.0 downloads may cite the consortium's flagship paper: [_Exome sequencing identifies rare coding variants in 10 genes which confer substantial risk for schizophrenia_](https://doi.org/10.1101/2020.09.18.20192815).